GautamKataria/AI-for-Self-driving-cars-to-interpret-traffic-signs-/README.md

-# Detect-and-classify-road-signs-in-realtime-using-yolov4-and-cnn(please read before executing)
+# AI-for-self-driving-cars-(Detection recognition and OCR)(please read before executing)

 ### Before starting with this,
 Dont forget to download the preequisites to using the yolov4 model on your local machine in my YOLOV4 Tutorials